Derv-OFlynn/Fallout3rdYear/1_SoftwareEngineering3/01 Basic Concepts.md

 The object model views a running program as a  network, or graph of objects.
 The objects form  the nodes in the graph, and the arcs connecting the objects are known as <mark style="background: #FFB8EBA6;">links</mark>.

-The object network represents relationships between data entities - Objects can be
-created and destroyed at run-time and the
-links between them can also be changed -
-the structure, or topology, of the object
-network is therefore highly dynamic,
-changing as a program runs
+The object network represents relationships between data entities - Objects can be created and destroyed at run-time and the links between them can also be changed - the structure, or topology, of the object network is therefore highly dynamic, changing as a program runs.